 The Master of Arts in Social Justice (MASJ) degree requires completion of a minimum of thirty-six credits, which can be completed in as little as twenty-one months.
 Students may also choose to progress at a slower pace, taking up to thirty-six months to complete the program.
-The MASJ begins with an introductory colloquium course (UT 103), and concludes with a final colloquium course (UT 105) and project.
+The MASJ begins with an introductory colloquium course (UT 103), and concludes with a final project and colloquium course (UT 105).

-The program is comprised of a required course on the foundations of social justice in addition to courses in four specific areas of distributional requirements.
-The four distributional areas are ecojustice, racial and ethnic justice, gender and sexuality justice, and interreligious engagement.
+The program requires courses in four distributional areas: ecojustice, racial and ethnic justice, gender and sexuality justice, and interreligious engagement.
 Students are required to take a minimum of three credits in each of these areas.
 Additional courses related to social justice goals are taken as general electives.